 I teach a weekly Sunday class at Sun & Moon Yoga Studio in Arlington, Virginia.
 I also offer workshops and short courses exploring meditation, mindfulness and other contemplative practices, and practical skills for de-stressing and surviving the rat race.

-Each summer I co-guide a weeklong exploration of mindful movement and sensory awareness at a program I helped to co-create at my favorite place in the galaxy, the Feathered Pipe Ranch.
+Each summer I co-guide a weeklong exploration of mindful movement and sensory awareness at a program that I helped to co-create at my favorite place in the galaxy, the Feathered Pipe Ranch.
 It’s called ‘The Mindful Unplug Experience’ and it happens in Montana.

 Yoga Creds and Off-Mat Life